 lead them home at eventide.

-Today the millions of children in the world have suffered torment at a very young age.
-Today the statistics shows that there are
+Today, millions of children in the world have suffered torment at a very young age.
+Statistics show that there are

 - One million children who become prostitutes every year.